JonTheisNilsson/LLMBridge/readme.md

 - **Code Duplication Detection**: Highlights potential areas of code duplication.
 - **Complexity Analysis**: For Python files, calculates complexity metrics for functions and classes.
 - **User-Friendly GUI**: Easy-to-use graphical interface for selecting projects and configuring analysis.
+- **Command-Line Interface**: Supports running analysis from the command line for automation and integration into other tools.

 ## Installation